Internships and Job Postings

 Students: Karen Fernandez is the Cooperative Education faculty advisor for winter quarter 2016 and can be reached at email@example.com or 206.592.3809.

-Employers: If you would like your organization to become an internship host site, please contact the L&IS coordinator, Hara Brook.
-She can be reached at email@example.com or 206.592.3248.
+Employers: If you would like your organization to become an internship host site or to promote a job opening, please contact the L&IS coordinator, Hara Brook.
+She can be reached at firstname.lastname@example.org or 206.592.3248.

 In WTBBL’s Shipping department: